Arbelaezch/imdb-sentiment-analysis/README.md

 **[Try the live application →](https://imdb-sentiment-analysis-nbmd.onrender.com/)**

+**Please forgive initial load time.
+This is free tier hosting and will need to be started up from sleep.**

 Test it with your own movie reviews or use the built-in examples to see real-time sentiment analysis in action!

 ## 📊 Model Performance